OrleansContrib/OrleansShardedStorage/README.md

 1. First you'll need to copy the `OrleansShardedStorageProvider` into the same folder as your solution (there's no Nuget Package yet, because I don't want the support :smile: ).

-2. In Visual Studio, Add an existing project reference to `OrleansShardedStorageProvider.csproj`.
+2. In Visual Studio, add an 'existing project reference' to `OrleansShardedStorageProvider.csproj`.

-3. In the silo, you will need to load in a set of storage account names/sas tokens using code as shown below.
+3. In the silo, you will need to load in a set of storage account names/sas tokens using code as shown below (change the StorageType if you want Blob storage).

 ```
 List<AzureShardedStorageConnection> tableGrainStores = new List<AzureShardedStorageConnection>();